dmlc/xgboost/doc/tutorials/index.rst

 #################

 This section contains official tutorials inside XGBoost package.
 See `Awesome XGBoost <https://github.com/dmlc/xgboost/tree/master/demo>`_ for more resources.
+Also, don't miss the feature introductions in each package.

 .. toctree::
   :maxdepth: 1